sandunMadhushan/arict-paper-portal/README.md

 - Firestore fetch fails on `/search`
 - Paper is not found in Firestore on `/paper/[id]`

-Helpers exported from `papers.js`:

-- `getPaperById(id)`
-- `getRelatedPapers(currentId, limit)`
-- `filterPapers(sourcePapers, query, filters)`
-- `searchPapers(query, filters)` — filters only the local array
+Helpers: `getPaperById`, `getRelatedPapers`, `filterPapers`, `searchPapers`.

-Department definitions in `src/data/departments.js` are always used for UI labels and icons; counts on the home page come from Firestore when available.
+Department definitions in `src/data/departments.js` are always used for UI labels and icons; home page counts come from Firestore when available.

 ---